-Taylor C. Noakes is a journalist and broadcaster living and working in Montreal.
-He has previously written for Monocle, Vice Quebec and The Walrus.
+Taylor C. Noakes is an independent journalist who splits his time between Montreal and Pittsburgh.
+He has previously written for Monocle, The Walrus, and the Canadian Broadcasting Corporation.
 His interests lie in the intersection of architecture, urban planning and history, and how heritage considerations shape contemporary discussions of city-building.

 In a stunning act of censorship, Corridart was dismantled on orders from Jean Drapeau just before the ‘76 Summer Games.

 For about a week in July 1976, Montreal’s Sherbrooke Street converted into a corridor of monumental installation art, aptly named Corridart.
 It was intended to both showcase the avant-garde of the Quebec arts scene—then as now largely focused in Montreal—and to act as the cultural component of the 21st Olympiad.
 It was destroyed on mayor’s orders.

 Corridart was the creation of the architect Melvin Charney and the collective work of 35 local artists, with hundreds of performers signed on to provide entertainment along its route for the duration of the Games.
 Running nearly five miles from the far-out futurist collection of Olympic sporting venues in the city’s East End to the hotels, office towers, universities and major cultural institutions of the city center, Corridart was an outdoor art gallery and a conceptual bridge linking two vastly different sections of the city.

 On the night of July 13th 1976, it was taken down at the request of then-mayor, Jean Drapeau.
 This act, though illegal, was carried out by city workers escorted by Montreal police.
 Artists—witnessing the destruction of their works first hand—were not permitted to dismantle their creations so as to save them.
 All throughout the night and into the following day, city workers wrecked the installations and carted off the debris to a municipal dump.
 By the morning of the 14th, Corridart was history.